jordynesp/Multiple-Selection-and-Grouping/readme.txt

 and run the main() function.

 Organization:
-- all src files are found withinthe com.example.a4 package
+- all src files are found within the com.example.a4 package

 Notes:
 - only the first two parts of the assignment were implemented, however,